daydream123/permission/README.md

 }
 ```

 An third-party library called RxPermission brings a new idea to simplify this job, but need to add dependencies of RxJava and RxAndroid into our project.
-After researching of this library, I found there is no need to use RxJava and RxAndroid, only acallback between requester and a none-ui fragemnt is enough.
+After researching of this library, I found there is no need to use RxJava and RxAndroid, only a callback between requester and a none-ui fragemnt is enough.
 Passing grant result from none-ui fragment to requester by callback is the solution.

 The useage to request permissions is like below: